triSYCL/triSYCL/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `Architecture of triSYCL runtime and compiler <doc/architecture.rst>`_
-describes the code base with some high-level diagrams but also how to
+describes the code base with some high-level diagrams but also how it
-compile and use the device compiler on some Xilinx_ FPGA for example.
+was possible to compile and use the obsolete device compiler on some Xilinx_
+FPGA for example.
+Now look at https://github.com/triSYCL/sycl instead.

 CMake infrastructure